CodecoolGlobal/the-employee-madness-v2-react-LorincNagy/README.md

 npm run dev
 It will start the server with nodemon, so it will watch for changes and restart the server if any of the files change.

-# Testing with test.http
-If you'd like to try the endpoints of the REST API, you can check the test.http file for URLs that should work in your environment.
-If you install the REST Client extension for VS Code, you can actually run these requests directly in your editor.

 # Client side
 ## Install Dependencies
 cd ./client